bsobocki/Project_DataBase/README.md

 ## Functions
  * after running the program with parameter _--init_ (for example via _init.sh_) a new user with login _`app`_ and password `qwerty` will be created.
 You must open a database by the _`init`_ user with password _`qwerty`_
  * open
-    * connect with the database
+    * connects to the database
     _{"open" : {"database":"party", "login":"app", "password":"qwerty" }}_